cfcgoncalves/goncalves/content/experience/professional.md

     date_start: '2018-12-01'
     date_end: '2019-03-31'
     description: |2-
         Involved in teaching of undergraduate practical courses and marking of exams.
-Taught in the following modules:
+I have taught both in wet and dry lab:
         * Introduction to Experimental Biology
         * Human Sciences Experimental Design Module
   - title: Pre-doctoral Researcher